 By Kate Welsman

-Since coming to Australia in 1985, Larry Malflma has worked consistently to change the perception that all popular music is based around rock and roll.
+Since coming to Australia in 1985, Larry Maluma has worked consistently to change the perception that all popular music is based around rock and roll.
 With a string of albums behind him, the Zambian musician is about to launch his latest album, Motion, at Richmond’s Corner Hotel on Friday.
-From Lusaka, the capital of Zambia, in southern Attica, his music is different from what you wouid expect from that part of the world.
+From Lusaka, the capital of Zambia, in southern Africa, his music is different from what you would expect from that part of the world.

-The music he refers to is known as “kalindula”, which takes Its name from a one-string bass instrument and consists of lyrical guitar rifts over a pounding bass.
-Maluma describes his music as a mix of reggae, rank and jazz-andassuchit has great appeal to his community.
+The music he refers to is known as ‘kalindula’, which takes its name from a one-string bass instrument and consists of lyrical guitar rifts over a pounding bass.
+Maluma describes his music as a mix of reggae, funk and jazz – and as such it has great appeal to his community.

 “I regularly go home to promote the albums and the people can’t get enough of the music,” he said.

 “I also do a lot of work for the Zambian Union of Musicians … while the government is committed to playing Zambian music, there is not a system of royalty payments.
 This means that the youth can’t invest in instruments and recording gear.
 When an artist has to leave the country to be able to record, it becomes an expensive process and we need to be able to invest in Zambians.”